-- 1. In consultation with the Campus Coordinator and the Associate Dean for Undergraduate Education, initiate contact with the clinical preceptor and obtain curriculum vitae. - 2.
+- 1. In consultation with the Director for Undergraduate Nursing Education and the Associate Dean for Undergraduate Nursing Education, initiate contact with the clinical preceptor and obtain curriculum vitae. - 2.
 Once approval is received, develop with the assigned course/clinical instructor specific clinical objectives and desired learning experiences related to course objectives. - 3.
 Maintain weekly contact with course/clinical instructor. - 4.
 Assume responsibility for seeking learning experiences in conjunction with clinical preceptor and course/clinical instructor. - 5.
 Participate in his/her evaluation with clinical preceptor and course/clinical instructor. - 6.
 Participate in evaluation of course/clinical instructor and clinical agency. - 7.
 Abide by agency policies. - 8.
 Notify clinical preceptor in advance of absence or tardiness.